Laing O’Rourke and Ferrovial spat may put £1.5bn terminal in jeopardy

-Plans for a £1.5bn terminal at Heathrow East have been thrown into disarray by a breakdown in relations between main contractors Ferrovial and Laing O´Rourke
+Plans for BAA’s £1.5bn Heathrow East terminal are being threatened by a breakdown in communications between main contractors Laing O’Rourke and Ferrovial.

-Heathrow East was originally intended to be complete for the London Olympics.
-BAA said earlier this year it would miss that target, but that the terminal would still be finished in 2012.
+Heathrow East was intended to be completed in time for the London Olympics, but earlier this year BAA said it would miss that date.